JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 ### More Programming languages
 The coding interviews taking by tech-companies usually concentrate on just one language.
 The interviewee can choose from a small selection: usually C, Java or Python.
 However, there is a much larger world involving databases and web programming.
 Knowing other languages becomes vital just not for the interview.
 As an option choose one of the languages to round out your skills.
 I choose the Go programming language.
-- [ ] Go: Google multi-paradigm language.
+- [ ] Go: Google's multi-paradigm language.
+Despite being compiled it feels a lot like a scripting language such as Python.
 	- [Book: The Go Programming Language](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440)
 	- [Video](https://www.youtube.com/watch?v=29LLRKIL_TI)
-- [ ] R: A language that focuses on statistical analysis, but it has lost some important in Machine Learning in favor of Python.
+- [ ] R: A language that focuses on statistical analysis, but it has lost most of its importance in Data Science in favor of Python.
 - [ ] Swift
 - [ ] Ruby
 - [ ] Julia: A new scientific general purpose language.